Morocco specific questions

 Will I be met on arrival?

 All volunteers are met at the airport in Marrakech on arrival.
-Transfer time is approximately 15 – 20 minutes.
+Transfer time is approximately 15 – 25 minutes depending on traffic.

 As a general rule art/craft resources together with an idea of what you can do with a group of children around a table.
 It can get repetitive if you only have plain paper and felt tips for each visit, not least for you!
 Look for activity packs or games which do not require instructions and can be played for more than 5 minutes or so.
 For example, three sets of Connect Four would keep 6 children entertained at one sitting, three skipping ropes, the same number of children and so on.
 But think creatively and do make sure you cover for a small group.
 When you have gather a few ideas and resources, for example, for 5 activity sessions, make sure you take one each day with a ball or small